How to calculate holiday pay on termination of employment (UK)

 What are the rules on giving holiday pay on termination of contract?

-At the termination of a contract an employee is entitled to any excess statutory holiday they have left as part of their final payment.
-As an employer you are legally required to do so.
-This is known as ‘pay in lieu of holiday’, and is applicable if the employee resigns or you ask them to leave.
+At the termination of a contract, an employee is legally entitled to any excess statutory holiday they have left, as part of their final payment.
+This is known as ‘pay in lieu of holiday', and is applicable both if the employee resigns or if you ask them to leave.

 What is my holiday entitlement when leaving a job?

-An employee’s entitlement to pay in lieu consists of any unused statutory leave they have left, up to the date the employment ends.
+An employee's entitlement to payment in lieu consists of any unused statutory leave they have left, up to the date the employment ends.
+This means if a full-time employee works six months before leaving, and takes ten days over that pay period, you would use the following calculation:

 Holiday entitlement for zero-hours contract termination

 Calculating holiday pay on termination of employment is different for employees on zero-hours contracts.
-It may be less clear because of the nature of their working hours.
-In this instance, it may be easier to calculate their entitlement by the amount of hours worked.
+It may be less clear how many days they're entitled to, because their working hours are, by definition, less predictable.
+In this instance, it's generally easier to calculate their entitlement by the number of hours worked.

-Holiday for zero-hours workers is accrued at a rate of 12.07% of the total hours worked in a year.
-For example, if an employee on a zero-hours contract worked 40 hours in a week, they would accrue 4.8 hours of leave for that week.
-4.8 being 12.07% of 40.
+Holiday for irregular hours workers and those on zero-hours contracts is accrued at a rate of 12.07% of the total hours worked in a year.
+For example, if an employee on a zero-hours contract worked 40 hours in a week, they would accrue five hours of leave, using the following calculation:

 How much holiday pay is my employee entitled to?